GoogleCloudPlatform/artifact-registry-maven-tools/README.md

 ### Alternatives

-If you need to use BuildArtifacts repositories inside your `init.gradle` or `settings.gradle`, the plugin can also be used inside `init.gradle` or `settings.gradle` files.
+If you need to use Artifact Registry repositories inside your `init.gradle` or `settings.gradle`, the plugin can also be used inside `init.gradle` or `settings.gradle` files.

 * To use plugin inside `init.gradle` file: